There’s been loads of debate on numerous forums and blogs regarding the NEBOSH and NCRQ Health & Safety course offerings.

 You can listen to the Podcast by clicking on the image below

-If you are only starting off on your own HSE journey, check our post on How to become a health and safety officer for some guidance.
+If you are only starting off on your own HSE journey, check our post on how to get involved in Health, Safety & Environment for some additional guidance.

 Nobody said it was easy